MicrosoftDocs/azure-devops-docs/docs/accounts/connect-account-to-aad.md

 ## Understand where you're starting from

-While the steps to connect your VSTS account to Azure AD are consistent, it’s important to understand where you're starting from before connecting your VSTS account to your target Azure AD tenant.
+While the steps to connect your VSTS account to Azure AD are consistent, it's important to understand where you're starting from before connecting your VSTS account to your target Azure AD tenant.

 One of the following scenarios likely applies to your situation.
 For example, "yourname"@fabrikam.com is replaced with jamalhartnett@fabrikam.com: